ether/etherpad-lite/doc/cli.md

 After that we need to move the data from dirty to rustydb.
-Therefore, we call `pnpm run migrateDB --file1 test1.json --file2 test2.json` with these two files in our root directories.
+Therefore, we call `pnpm run --filter bin migrateDB --file1 test1.json --file2 test2.json` with these two files in our root directories.
 After some time the data should be copied over to the new database.